Why learn more about upper cervical procedures as a patient?

 - QSM3 dynamic release

-Also used for outcome measurement: Post orthogonal x-rays (Nasium/Vertex/Lateral), Cervical ROM, and other functional assessments depending on the patient’s concerns.
+Also used for outcome measurement: Post x-rays (AP-APOM/Vertex/Lateral), Cervical ROM, and other functional assessments depending on the patient’s concerns.

 I have a strong interest in the kinds of reverse cervical curves, and the chiropractors ability to help release the neck out of reverse.